So how do you get tickets to see the famous Lipizzaner horses in action at Vienna’s Spanish Riding School?

 Stallburg

-(The vaulted corridor outside the stables)
+(The vaulted public path outside the stables)

 You can wait outside the stable areas for the horses to transfer from their accommodation on days with a morning training or a performance, for example.